TeamMentor/TM_4_Static/content/terms-and-conditions/terms-and-conditions.md

 ##### What Information do we Collect and How Is It Used?

-When you do business with us, we may collect three types of information: personal, non-personal and an anonymous.
+When you do business with us, we may collect three types of information: personal, non-personal and  anonymous.
 You share this information so that we may provide you with the information and service that best meet your needs.
 We assume your consent for our firm to use this information in an appropriate manner.
 We may use and disclose this information in order to:

 * Communicate with you in a timely and efficient manner
 * Provide requested information on our products and services